 FEES AND EXPENSES

+[NEED TO DISCUSS WHETHER OR NOT WE WANT TO SUBSTITUTE A PRE-DETERMINED MONTHLY FEE INSTEAD OF SOME OR ALL OF THE ITEMS LISTED BELOW ]

 Out-of-Pocket Fees and Expenses.
 NETCO and ENRON, as the case may be, shall reimburse the Service Provider for all documented reasonable out-of-pocket fees and expenses paid by the Service Provider (including fees and expenses paid to any independent contractor or other third-party) reasonably incurred in connection with the Services actually requested by and rendered to NETCO and its affiliates pursuant to this Agreement; provided, that such reimbursement shall be limited to the Service Provider's actual costs incurred and paid by the Service Provider or any of its affiliates.